Methotrexate is a chemotherapy drug used to treat many different cancers.

 Hair loss is rare with standard doses of methotrexate.
 If you are having high-dose treatment with methotrexate, all of the hair from your head will fall out.
 Your eyelashes, eyebrows and other body hair may also thin or fall out.
-This usually starts after your first or second cycle of chemotherapy.
-It is almost always temporary and your hair will grow back after chemotherapy ends.
-It is important to cover your scalp when you are out in the sun until your hair grows back.
+Hair loss is usually temporary, and your hair will usually grow back after treatment ends.
 Your nurse can give you advice about coping with hair loss.

 Scalp cooling is a way of lowering the temperature of the scalp to help reduce hair loss.
 Your nurse can tell you if this is an option for you.

 You may get a sore mouth or mouth ulcers.
 This can make you more likely to get a mouth infection.

 Use a soft toothbrush to clean your teeth or dentures in the morning, at night and after meals.

 - tell your nurse or doctor – they can give you a mouthwash or medicines to help